ArrowDFMs/arrow-markets-sdk/README.md

 `POST` request
 ```
 Body: {
-    "buy_flag", // Boolean to indicate whether this is a buy (true) or sell (false).
+    "order_type", // 0 for open long, 1 for close long, 2 for open short, and 3 for close short.
-    "ticker", // String to indicate a particular asset ("AVAX", "ETH", "BTC", or "LINK").
+    "ticker", // String to indicate a particular asset ("AVAX", "ETH", or "BTC").
     "expiration", // Date in "MMDDYYYY" format (e.g. "01252022" for January 25th, 2022).
     "strike", // Price at which contract becomes active at expiration.
     "contract_type", // 0 for call, 1 for put, 2 for call spread, and 3 for put spread.